QED-92/cyber-security/modules/hashcat/hashcat.md

 Hashing can be used for various purposes; for example, the **MD5** and **SHA256** algorithms are commonly used to verify file integrity, while algorithms such as **PBKDF2** are used to hash passwords before storage.

-Unix systems support four different hashing algorithms:
+Unix systems commonly use the following password hashing algorithms:

 - SHA-512
     - Fast and efficient, but vulnerable to rainbow table attacks.